 Eat real whole food and stay clear of packaged or processed food.
 The more a food is processed, the more you should stay away.

 -The general rule of thumb for vegetables is, if it grows below the ground it is starchier and not Keto friendly.
 The longer a veggie stays in the ground the more starches develop, especially as the weather turns cold.
 Vegetables that grow above the ground are Keto good.
 An exception to this would be peas, they are high in sugars and they are not recommended on a keto diet.

-– Milk is full of sugar.
-If you use milk in your coffee and you can’t go without, try bulletproof coffee instead.
+– Milk is full of sugar (lactose).
+If you use milk in your coffee and feel that you can’t go without, try bulletproof coffee instead.
 Add whipping cream, butter and sweetener to your coffee and blend it in your bullet or blender.
 Many people use this as a meal replacement for breakfast or lunch.
-Its delicious and a great way to get extra fats in.
+It’s delicious and a great way to get extra fats in.

 -Get used to reading all nutritional labels and ingredients and educate yourself on all the different names for sugar.

--Do you have an app for counting?
-If not, download a tracking app that helps you track your food on a daily basis and figure out how to set your macros.
+Use an app for counting.
+Download a tracking app that helps you track your food on a daily basis and figure out how to set your macros.
 You should be somewhere around 5% carbs, 75% fat and 20% protein.
-We use my fitness pal.
+We use My Fitness Pal.
 It tracks what you’re eating, in particular it tracks carbs.
 Lots of people do lazy keto and don’t track.
 Our recommendation is to start off tracking until you get a sense of what your goal day looks like.
 Then decide if you want to track long term or not.
 Find our video on setting up My Fitness Pal HERE